MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 ## Capabilities Supported

-The connector runs via Anaplan public data integration APIs, and allows you to load all Anaplan models (aside from archived ones) as well as saved export actions into Power BI.
+The connector runs through Anaplan public data integration APIs and allows you to load all Anaplan models (aside from archived ones) and saved export actions into Power BI.

 ## Connect to Anaplan from Power Query Desktop